adamdjbrett/11ty-gets-tufte/content/pages/documentation.md

 Implementation example for epigraph:

 ```
+{% raw %}
- epigraphlink "Hello this is content area" , "And this is footer area" , "Text for URL" , "http://example.com"
+{% epigraphlink "Hello this is content area" , "And this is footer area" , "Text for URL" , "http://example.com"%}
+{% endraw %}
 ```

 Information: